 For a little winter weather inspiration, here is a series of fashion drawings from Apparel Arts 1932 with “Fashions of the Quarter.”

 1—First, we start with a white tie ensemble – probably the most handsome suit a man can ever wear.
 If you are so lucky as to spend any time in Vienna this winter, or otherwise visit exquisite balls, a white tie ensemble may be useful.
 The silk top hat and the white kid gloves in the picture are certainly not necessary today, but I think the top hat adds a very nice touch when worn with white tie.
 In 1932, tails were cut slightly longer than the years prior, and it was en vogue to have cloth covered buttons and a cuffed sleeve.
-It was accompanied by a white single breasted waistcoat with removable studs / buttons, as well as a semi-butterfly bow tie and patent leather pumps.
-Today, this would be equally acceptable; however, if you do not feel comfortable in pumps, plain patent leather oxford shoes are acceptable as well.
+It was accompanied by a white, single breasted waistcoat with removable studs / buttons, as well as a semi-butterfly bow tie and patent leather pumps.
+Today, this would be equally acceptable.
+If you do not feel comfortable in pumps, however, plain patent leather oxford shoes are acceptable as well.

 2—Chances are, you will get much more wear out of a tuxedo than a tailcoat.
 In 1932, the shawl collar was becoming popular again.
-Paired with white buck gloves, a white waistcoat, stiff collared shirt, patent leather oxfords, a black Homburg hat, a navy blue Paletot and a colored boutonniere, the outfit was perfect.
+Paired with white buck gloves, a white waistcoat, stiff collared shirt, patent leather oxfords, a black Homburg hat, a navy blue Paletot, and a colored boutonniere, the outfit was perfect.
 Today, you can combine your shawl collar tuxedo jacket with a turndown collar and a cummerbund instead.

 3—Instead of a Paletot, a designated evening topcoat was the epitome of luxury in the era.
 The one in the picture features a fur lining and a Persian lamb collar (also known as an Astrakhan collar)!
 It is worn with tail coat underneath, a silk top hat, a white silk scarf and white gloves.